Talia al Ghul: Early years

 The first Talia comic story appears in "Into the Den of the Death-Dealers!" in Detective Comics #411 (May 1971), written by Dennis O'Neil.
 In the story, Batman rescues her from Dr. Darrk, apparently the leader of the League of Assassins.
 It is eventually revealed that the League is just one part of Ra's al Ghul's organization, The Demon, and that Darrk apparently turned against Ra's after failing in a mission (the usual punishment for this is death).
 At the end of the story, she shoots and kills Darrk to save Batman's life.

-Talia and Batman share a kiss in Batman #244 (Sept.
-1972).
-Art by Neal Adams and Dick Giordano.

 Talia next appears in "Daughter of the Demon" in Batman #232 (June 1971).
 In the story, Dick Grayson (Robin) is kidnapped.
 Ra's al Ghul enters the Batcave, revealing to Batman that he knows Batman's secret identity and saying that Talia was also kidnapped along with Dick.
 Batman then goes with Ra's to search for Dick and Talia; in the end, it is revealed that Talia loves Batman and that the entire kidnapping is a setup designed by Ra's as a final test of Batman's suitability to be Talia's husband and his successor.
 Though Batman rejects Ra's offer, he nevertheless returns Talia's feelings.
-Ra's and Talia consider Batman to be married to Talia with only their consent necessary in DC Special Series #15 (1978) in the story "I Now Pronounce You Batman and Wife!".
+Later on, Ra's and Talia consider Batman to be married to Talia with only their consent necessary in DC Special Series #15 (1978) in the story "I Now Pronounce You Batman and Wife!".

 In the years since the character met Batman, Talia is repeatedly depicted as torn between her love for the Caped Crusader and her loyalty to her father.
 However, she has proven an important ally in her way; most prominently, she encourages Batman to return to Gotham City when it is declared a "No Man's Land" (1999) following an earthquake.